lasanjin/computer-networks/lab1/1.1/README.md

 - sockaddr
   - sa_family
     - Tells us the address family of this instance of sockaddr
     - The AF_INET address family represents IPv4 addresses.
-There are others, such as AF_INET6 or AF_UNSPEC
+There are others, such as AF_INET6 (IPv6) or AF_UNSPEC (IPv4 or/and IPv6).
+    - **NOTE**
+      - AF_INET has sockaddr_in.
+We cast sockaddr to sockaddr_in to access sin_addr variable were the internet adress is stored.
+      - AF_INET6 har sockaddr_in6
 ```
 struct sockaddr {
     sa_family_t sa_family;